A Paradigm for the Coupled-Channel Origin of Resonances: the Exotic $T_{c\bar{s}}$ in $D_{s1}(2460/2536)\to D_s\pi\pi$

 \end{widetext} where $p_i$($i=1,2,3$) denotes the momenta of the final state mesons (see Fig.~\ref{fig:tcspro}(a)).
-The parameters $r_1$ and $r_{2}$ represent the overall couplings in Fig.~\ref{fig:tcspro}(a) and Fig.~\ref{fig:tcspro}(b,c), respectively. $L_{\mu}$ and $N_{\mu}$ are the Lorentz structures of the vertices in the triangle diagrams Fig.~\ref{fig:tcspro}(a) and (b,c), respectively.
+The parameters $r_1$ and $r_{2}$ represent the overall couplings in Fig.~\ref{fig:tcspro}(a,b) and Fig.~\ref{fig:tcspro}(c,d), respectively. $L_{\mu}$ and $N_{\mu}$ are the Lorentz structures of the vertices in the triangle diagrams Fig.~\ref{fig:tcspro}(a,b) and (c,d), respectively. $\vec{p}_{\text{on}}$ is the three-momentum of $D_s$ in the $D_s\pi$ centre-mass system.

+The amplitude $T_{D_s\pi\to D_s\pi}(\vec{k},\vec{p}_{\text{on}},m_{23})$ is solved by the Lippmann-Schwinger Equation (LSE) as discussed later, where the prescription of the three-momentum reduction is that intermediate $D_s$ and $\pi$ are both on the mass-shell~\cite{Matsuyama:2006rp}.
+For the $S$-wave $\pi\pi$ final-state interaction (FSI) in Fig.~\ref{fig:tcspro}(a,b), it can be described by the chiral Lagrangian~\cite{Oller:1997ti,Tang:2023yls} or the phenomenological Lagrangian~\cite{Kamano:2011ih,Wu:2014vma}.
+Here we adopt the formula in Ref.~\cite{Oller:1997ti} constrained by the measured $\pi\pi/KK\to\pi\pi$ phase shifts~\cite{Cohen:1980cq,Martin:1979gm}.

 For the $D_{s1}(2460)\to D^*K$ vertex, only the $S$-wave components are retained since the $D$-wave coupling of $D_{s1}(2460)\to D^*K$ is negligible ($g_S/g_D=-0.02$)~\cite{Yang:2021tvc}.
 The Lorentz structures are